ABOUT COSTA MESA

-Costa Mesa is in Orange County, California, about 35 miles south of Los Angeles.
-Since its incorporation in 1953, the city has grown from a semi-rural farming community of 16,840 to a primarily suburban city of approximately 118,000, with an economy based on retail, commerce and light manufacturing.
+Costa Mesa is centrally located between Los Angeles and San Diego, minutes from the beach, in California's sun-drenched Orange County.
+About 35 miles (56 km) south of Los Angeles, Costa Mesa was incorporated in 1953, when it was a semi-rural farming community of 16,840.
+Now, it's a suburban city of about 112,000, offering world-class shopping, arts and dining.
 Costa Mesa may have been incorporated in 1953, but it was named in 1920.

-Experian, Ceradyne, El Pollo Loco, Emulex, Hurley, RVCA and Volcom are among the businesses headquartered in Costa Mesa.
-The city of Costa Mesa offers 26 parks, a municipal golf course, 26 public schools and 2 libraries.
-The Mediterranean climate, with hot, dry summers and mild to cool, wet winters make it an ideal year-round destination.
+Experian, Ceradyne, El Pollo Loco, Emulex, Hurley, Vans, RVCA and Volcom are among the businesses headquartered in Costa Mesa.
+The city of Costa Mesa offers 29 parks, a municipal golf course, 19 public schools and three libraries.
+Costa Mesa's Mediterranean climate, with hot and dry summers and mild to cool winters, makes the city an ideal year-round destination.